 Volunteers Can Do It!
 Thank you for your interest in volunteering at The National WWII Museum.
 Volunteers are an essential part of our Museum.
 They represent the Museum to our visitors and keep things running smoothly.
 Volunteering at our Museum gives you the opportunity to learn more about WWII and D-Day history, to meet and befriend people with similar interests and to serve a premier educational institution.
 Below is a list of Volunteer opportunities.
 If you live within driving distance of the Museum and are interested, please fill out and submit our online application.
 Once you have successfully submitted your online application, your screen will state: “Your form was successfully submitted.”
-Prospective volunteers will be contacted in advance of each upcoming New Volunteer Orientation.
+Prospective volunteers will be notified of each upcoming New Volunteer Orientation.
 New Volunteer Orientations will be held Fall, Spring and Summer.

 Volunteer Position Descriptions